liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 	Otherwise, if you are using *Liferay Portal* to manage your data source, follow the instructions in the *Deploy Liferay* section for using the setup wizard.

 2. If want to use *Liferay Portal* to manage your mail session, you can configure the mail session within Liferay Portal.
-That is, after starting your portal as described in section *Deploy Liferay* that follows, go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter the settings for your mail session.
+That is, after starting your portal as described in the *Deploy Liferay* section, go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter the settings for your mail session.

 	Otherwise, if you are using *Tomcat* to manage your mail session, add the following to your `portal-ext.properties` file to reference that mail session: